-As you make your way through the hills of Los Angeles, see if you can spot the similarities and differences among these famous Wright homes.
 Taken together, they are a perfect representation of Wright's architectural philosophy, with examples of almost every style except his earliest.
-You can tour them in a round trip in the order listed.
+You can tour them on a round trip in the order listed.

-Storer House: (8161 Hollywood Boulevard, Los Angeles) Hollywood is known for drama, and this house is no exception.
-Wright believed in designing structures that blended seamlessly into their surroundings, but this 3,000-square-foot house does anything but.
+Storer House: (8161 Hollywood Boulevard, Los Angeles) Hollywood is known for drama, and this house certainly deserves the adjective "dramatic."
+Although Wright believed in designing structures that blended seamlessly into their surroundings, this 3,000-square-foot house does anything but.

-Arch Oboler Gatehouse and Eleanor's Retreat: (32436 West Mulholland Highway, Malibu) It started as the grand, "Eaglefeather" project including a studio, house, stables and more.
-It ended with only a gatehouse and a small studio.
-Although the project ceased midway, it's the only example of desert rubblestone construction (the same style Wright used at Taliesin West) in southern California.
+Arch Oboler Gatehouse and Eleanor's Retreat: (32436 West Mulholland Highway, Malibu) It started as the grand "Eaglefeather" project that included a studio, house, stables and more but only a gatehouse and a small studio were built.
+It's the only example of desert rubblestone construction (the same style Wright used at Taliesin West) in southern California.

-Millard House / La Miniatura: (645 Prospect Crescent, Pasadena) Wright was no stranger to textile block design when building this site.
-This property sits on an acre of gardens and offers beautiful views.
+Millard House / La Miniatura: (645 Prospect Crescent, Pasadena) This property sits on an acre of gardens and offers beautiful views.
 It is listed on the National Register of Historic Places.

 Wilbur C. Pearce House: (5 Bradbury Hills Road, Bradbury) This house is a bit of mystery and nearly inaccessible, inside a gated community.
-It's listed as a Frank Lloyd Wright design but doesn't look quite right to me.
-And it's nearly impossible to get through the gates to see it unless you live there.
+It's listed as a Frank Lloyd Wright design but doesn't look like one.
+And it's almost impossible to get through the gates to see it unless you live there.